Epipactis phyllanthes

 Epipactis phyllanthes, the green-flowered helleborine, is an orchid found in the western Palearctic realm.

 Distribution

-It is native to Andorra, Belgium, Portugal, Spain, France, Britain, Ireland, Germany and Denmark.
+It is native to Andorra, Belgium, Portugal, Spain, France, Britain, Ireland, Germany, Sweden and Denmark.

 Habitat

 Its habitats include calcareous substrates in dunes, in scrub, and in beech, oak, and conifer forests.

 Reproduction

 Epipactis phyllanthes is thought to be always self-pollinated, with pollination occurring before flowers open.